nextauthjs/next-auth/www/docs/getting-started/upgrade-to-v4.md

 ### 6. nodemailer

 `nodemailer` is no longer a dependency and added by default.
-If you are using the Email provider you can install in your project manually, or use any other Email library in the `sendVerificationRequest` callback.
+If you are using the Email provider you can install it in your project manually, or use any other Email library in the [`sendVerificationRequest`](/configuration/providers#options-1#:~:text=sendVerificationRequest) callback.

 Introduced in https://github.com/nextauthjs/next-auth/releases/tag/v4.0.0-next.2

 ### 7. Logger API

 The logger API has been simplified to use at most two parameters, where the second is usually an object (`metadata`) containing an `error` object.
-If you are not using the logger callbacks you can ignore this change.
+If you are not using the logger settings you can ignore this change.

 ```diff
 // [...nextauth.js]